Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Optical depth of the diffuse intergalactic gas in the helium lines and continuum

 By the similar way as for hydrogen, one can deduce the expression for optical depth in the lines of Lyman series of neutral helium atoms HeI,

 The values of wavelengths and oscillator strengths for the first 10 Lyman lines of HeI taken from \cite{Wiese2009} are presented in Tab. \ref{tab3}.
-The transition 1-2 is dipole forbidden partially by quantum selection rules and its oscillator strength is small.
-So, the absorption in it is small too.
-In the left panel of Fig. \ref{tauLyHe}, we present the dependence of $\tau^{\rm HeI}_\beta$ on the wavelength for sources at different redshifts and in the right panel the superposition of the first 10 lines of Lyman series of HeI.
-One can see, that $\tau^{\rm HeI}_\beta\gg1$ for $z>5$ and $\lambda\gtrsim3000$ {\AA}.
+The 1–2 transition is partially dipole-forbidden by quantum selection rules and therefore has a very small oscillator strength, resulting in negligible absorption.
+In the left panel of Fig.~\ref{tauLyHe}, we show the wavelength dependence of $\tau^{\rm HeI}_\beta$ for sources at different redshifts, while the right panel displays the total optical depth from the first ten HeI Lyman-series lines, $\sum_{n=1}^{10}\tau^{\rm HeI}_n$.
+We find, that $\tau^{\rm HeI}_\beta\gtrsim1$ at $\lambda\gtrsim3500$~{\AA}, while $\sum_{n=1}^{10}\tau^{\rm HeI}_n\gtrsim1$ at $\lambda\gtrsim3200$~{\AA}, for sources at $z\gtrsim6$.

 The optical depth in the Lyman continuum of HeI atoms is as follows